kanosy88/RobloxManager/README.md

 ---

-<p align="center"> Roblox Manager is an app that lets you receive notifications when your friends change their status on Roblox.
+<p align="center"> Severion is an app that lets you receive notifications when your friends change their status on Roblox.
     <br>
 </p>